dimitrop/dimitrop.github.io/_pages/teaching.md

 **Department of Business Administration, National and Kapodistrian University of Athens**
 _2022–Present_

-An introductory course covering fundamental programming concepts using Python.
+An introductory course covering basic programming concepts using Python.
 Students learn computational thinking, problem-solving strategies, and develop practical coding skills from basic syntax to object-oriented programming.

 **Topics Covered:**

 - Branching and Iteration
 - String Manipulation
-- Guess and Check Algorithms
+- Guess and Check
-- Approximations and Bisection Methods
+- Approximations and Bisection
 - Decomposition and Abstractions
 - Functions and Recursion
 - Data Structures: Tuples, Lists, and Dictionaries